harveyff/slate/source/index.html.md

 Parameter | Type |Description
 --------- | ------- | -----------
-name | String | asset name
+name | string | asset name
-code | String | asset id
+code | string | asset id
-type | Int | chain type
+type | int | chain type
-fullname |String| asset fullname active | Int |
+fullname |string| asset fullname active | int |
-basePrecision | Int |  On ByteTrade blockchain, 1 BTC will be represented as an integer of 1000000000000000000 transferPrecision | Int | On ByteTrade blockchain, when transferring, after the amount of transfer is converted to an integer on the chain, and the last 8 bits (basePrecision-transferPrecision) are 0, so need to transfer at least a multiple of 100000000 externalPrecision | Int | On BTC blockchain, the minimum unit is 0.00000001 fee | String | withdraw fee, only valid for BTC limits | Object |
+basePrecision | int |  On ByteTrade blockchain, 1 BTC will be represented as an integer of 1000000000000000000 transferPrecision | int | On ByteTrade blockchain, when transferring, after the amount of transfer is converted to an integer on the chain, and the last 8 bits (basePrecision-transferPrecision) are 0, so need to transfer at least a multiple of 100000000 externalPrecision | int | On BTC blockchain, the minimum unit is 0.00000001 fee | string | withdraw fee, only valid for BTC limits | object |

  * limits

  Parameter | Type |Description
  --------- | ------- | -----------
- deposit| Object | Minimum and maximum of deposit, -1 means unlimited withdraw| Object | The minimum and maximum of withdrawal, -1 means unlimited
+ deposit| object | Minimum and maximum of deposit, -1 means unlimited withdraw| object | The minimum and maximum of withdrawal, -1 means unlimited